firavoyage/blogging/readme.md

 - an entrepreneur, developer, otaku
 - grew up in shanghai
 - on the internet since 2019, which is my actual "home town"
-- live in high school
+- live in dajing high school
 - working on voyage project

 ## career